lm-sys/FastChat/README.md

 ```

 #### CPU Only
 This runs on the CPU only and does not require GPU.
-It requires around 60GB of CPU memory for Vicuna-13B and around 30GB of CPU memory for Vicuna-7B.
+It requires around 30GB of CPU memory for Vicuna-7B and around 60GB of CPU memory for Vicuna-13B.
 ```
 python3 -m fastchat.serve.cli --model-path lmsys/vicuna-7b-v1.3 --device cpu
 ```